Prelims

 Preface

 At the heart of it, ethnography is about stories.
 The ethnographic research this book is based on is a collection of personal histories from young people attempting to leave gangs and rebuild their lives in Cape Town, South Africa – one of the most segregated and deadliest cities in the world.
 Their stories connect to a more profound narrative about a country that itself is still attempting to recover after losing generations to the tyranny of racial persecution under apartheid.
 Anybody insisting that characters, setting, plot and conflict must necessarily find a satisfying resolution at the end of a story might find the following pages vexing.
 They are full of frustrated intentions and unresolved endings.
 Each person in this publication has left gangs, sure.
 But each is to this day in his or her own way wrestling with a familiar list of personal and social issues; the joblessness, racism, isolation and hopelessness that drove them into gangs in the first place, still to a large extent continue to define their lives as ex-members.
 That such difficulties persist even after exit makes their narratives no less compelling.
 One could argue persuasively, actually, that it is all the more necessary for this reason to give voice to stories like these.
-They serve as a lamentable reminder of the tragedy and bravery that define the existence for the majority of young men and women in Cape Town – both inside and outside of ‘the streets’.
+They serve as a lamentable reminder of the tragedy and bravery that define the existence of the majority of young men and women in Cape Town – both inside and outside of ‘the streets’.

 Let us recognise one person, in particular, whose story is central to this book.
 Gavin (Ottery male, 30 years) 1 had spent over half of his life in gangs when I met him.
 He was still, at that point, a prominent member of both the Mongrels street gang and the 28s prison gang.
-Our introduction came at a halfway house Gavin was released to after serving a ten-year murder sentence in the notorious Pollsmoor Prison, a maximum security penal facility that holds some of South Africa's most dangerous criminals.
+Our introduction came at a halfway house Gavin was released to after serving a 10-year murder sentence in the notorious Pollsmoor Prison, a maximum security penal facility that holds some of South Africa's most dangerous criminals.
 That was in 2013, shortly after I landed in Cape Town to begin this project.
 Our paths would proceed to intertwine over the next years in the labyrinth of sheet metal, distressed wood and dust that make up the patchwork of squatter camps – or kampies 2 – hidden in and around the Capetonian suburb of Ottery.
 The predominately poor and working-class neighbourhood is situated some 20 minutes by car southeast of downtown, and is the place where Gavin's gang, the Mongrels, have their headquarters.
 The Mongrels are one of the city's biggest and oldest gangs, tracing their origins back to Cape Town's historical District Six neighbourhood.
 Today, their ‘MG’ insignia claims walls, buildings and bodies in their stronghold of Ottery, just as the names of gangs like the Americans, Sexy Boys, Hard Livings, Junky Funky Kids, Laughing Boys and the Ghetto Kids dominate communities such as Hanover Park, Manenberg, Mitchells Plain and Delft.
 I would come to know many of these areas well, spending hundreds of hours talking to and hanging out with the men and women who live there.
 Our shared interactions offered a vivid view of the physical contexts and felt experiences of Cape Town's township communities, helping to dispel some of the preconceptions that inevitably arise when outsiders like me attempt to break into, comprehend and depict an unfamiliar moral universe.

 One of my first entries into a township was with Gavin, in fact.
 I accompanied him on a trip to a kampie near Ottery, where he was controlling sales of tik, unga, dagga and buttons 3 for the Mongrels.
 It is a part of Cape Town where my white face was undoubtedly as unusual to the residents there as their community was to me.
 Gavin offered some words in preparation as we entered the settlement.
 ‘Don't be scared [when we arrive].
 You must be a motherfucker.
 You must just be like: I don't give a fuck; like, gangster bro’, he declared with a laugh.
 ‘You musn't show people you [have] fear… or they will take you for poes’.
 4 I dismissed his advice as good-natured teasing, and did not give it much thought, preoccupied as I was with maintaining my footing as we snaked through the kampie's dim and uneven passages.
 I would later come to appreciate that Gavin was conveying to me a very important lesson: there are places in Cape Town where your security cannot be taken for granted, where you have to nonstop stand up for yourself or you risk being labelled vulnerable and being made into a victim.
 I do not mean to sensationalise our trip that night.
 It passed without trouble.
 Yet, it was also undeniably saturated with a series of small, spirited provocations.
 Most were projected through the haze of smoke, voices, bodies and beats of a shebeen, 5 where Gavin's gang brothers intermittently goaded me into fictitious quarrels and confrontations, trying to see if I would take up their theatrical displays of aggression.
 It was also in the shebeen where a group of women demanded that I show them ‘how the white man dances’, their insistence punctuated by laughter and suggestive gyrations.
 Another group of tipsy middle-aged men kept insisting that my foreignness – and presumed affluence – obligated that I buy them ‘a bottle’.
 Underlying their jocularity seemed to be a hope that I would relent as the joke wore on.
 I almost did.

 Others pushed and prodded in their own ways.
 Occasionally Gavin would interject protectively.
 Sometimes he would leave me to fend for myself, or would physically and verbally urge me towards the tumult, to the great delight of onlookers.
 As the night progressed I started to suspect that what I was being pulled into was a type of trial, to ascertain if I could establish myself as ‘a motherfucker’ according to the logic Gavin outlined beforehand.
-This suspicion was confirmed when he later confessed at one point intentionally leaving me alone, when going to tend some business matters in another part of the settlement.
+This suspicion was confirmed when he later confessed at one point intentionally leaving me alone, when going to tend to some business matters in another part of the settlement.
 ‘Yeah, I left [you], just to see how you handle it – see if you could be a motherfucker’, he revealed with a smirk.

 I offer this anecdote to contextualise this book, and to give readers a tangible example of the types of interpersonal exchanges that brought plotlines like Gavin's to life.
 It should come across already that research was participatory in nature, often involving significant interaction and time spent with subjects and settings.
 Embedded study of this sort tries to find and give voice through immersion, rather than trying to disguise its intentions ‘behind the role of an invisible and omniscient third-person narrator’ (Scheper-Hughes, 1993, p.
 25).
 In enquiring into hidden topics like gangs, especially, one must necessarily go beyond sterile researcher–subject relationships, stepping into people's personal lives and, at times, walking the line that separates the author and the participant.
 It is only like this that one can hope to get any sense of how society functions in peripheral places like Cape Town's township areas, where people strain against one another, as each struggles in his or her own way against the structuring and socialising forces shaping informal living.
 The hope is that anthropological study, through its participant–observation methods and culturally relative awareness, ‘can play an important role in fostering a public debate over the human cost of poverty and racism, as well as nefarious forms of violence that reproduce inequality’ (Bourgois, 2011b, p.
 307).